cloudfoundry/cf-mysql-release/README.md

     ```

     - BROKER_USERNAME and BROKER_PASSWORD are the values you gave for `auth_username` and `auth_password` in the deployment manifest.
     - URL specifies where the Cloud Controller will access the MySQL broker.
-If DNS is not configured for the MySQL broker, specify a URL using the IP address such as `http://10.10.34.0`.
+If DNS is not configured for the MySQL broker, specify a URL using the IP address such as `http://10.244.1.130`.
 You can discover the broker IP address with the BOSH command, `bosh vms`.

+For more information, see the documentation on [Managing Service Brokers](http://docs.cloudfoundry.com/docs/running/architecture/services/managing-service-brokers.html).

 ### Make MySQL Service Plan Public